aajfranklin/Mobile-Sensing-Android/README.md

 **Application Design**

 This repository represents the output of the first phase of the study.
-The master branch comprises the minimum viable product for the purpose of this study, which is now complete subject to further testing.
+The master branch comprises the minimum viable product for the purpose of this study, which is now complete.

 The application presents the user with a simple toggle switch to turn on or off mobile sensing.
 When active, the application reads data from a variety of the phone's mobile sensors and stores them, either to external storage or internally if no external option is available.
 This is achieved with the [SensingKit-Android](https://github.com/SensingKit/SensingKit-Android) library.